Inflation crashes the party as ECB marks 25 years

 Ultimately, policymakers were forced to embark on an unprecedented campaign of monetary tightening -- lifting key rates 3.75 percentage points since July last year, with more increases expected.

+In her blog post, Lagarde reiterated that "inflation is now too high and is set to remain so for too long."

+But the ECB would act "with the same determination to bring inflation down", as it had when faced with other "serious challenges", she said.

-Still, it is far from the first fire the ECB has had to fight -- from the eurozone's sovereign debt crisis, which rumbled through the 2010s, to a long phase of inflation that was well below its target.
+The central bank has battled myriad challenges over the years -- from the eurozone's sovereign debt crisis, which rumbled through the 2010s, to a long phase of inflation that was well below its target.

 The latter prompted the central bank to expand its monetary policy arsenal beyond interest rates, and it reached for exceptional measures such as massive purchase of government and private debt.